China c.bank to cut FX reserve ratio to help limit yuan weakness | Business

 The People's Bank of China said it would cut the foreign exchange reserve requirement ratio (RRR) to 6% from 8% beginning Sept.
 15, according to an online statement.
 The PBOC said the reduction aimed to improve "financial institutions' ability to use foreign exchange capital," the statement added.

+Bruce Pang, chief economist at Jones Lang Lasalle, said Monday's announcement showed that the authorities have started to adopt appropriate policy tools and macro-prudential tools to iron out excess yuan volatilities.
+"It could cool down one-way depreciation bets against the yuan and alleviate the pressure of a fast yuan depreciation," Pang added.

-The PBOC last cut the FX reserve requirement ratio b 100 basis points in April, in a bid to rein in a sliding yuan and make it less expensive for banks to hold dollars.
+Major investment houses have cut their yuan forecasts as its fall against the dollar accelerated since mid-August, with some expecting a breach of the 7-per-dollar milestone before next month's politically sensitive Party Congress despite authorities' efforts to slow the slide.
+The PBOC last cut the FX reserve requirement ratio by 100 basis points in April, in a bid to rein in a sliding yuan and make it less expensive for banks to hold dollars.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)